 Examples of HR positions were taken from a survey of job listings in the state at the time of this writing and are shown for illustrative purposes only.
 These examples do not represent job offers or positions that are currently available.

-Job growth projections sourced from the ## Department of Labor and Workforce Development and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2016-2026) database – https://projectionscentral.com/Projections/LongTerm.
+Job growth projections sourced from the New Jersey Department of Labor and Workforce Development and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2016-2026) database – https://projectionscentral.com/Projections/LongTerm.
 Employment conditions in your area may vary.